 Restrictions

-An explanation of the algorithms used to support Set restrictions and Clear restrictions.
+An explanation of the algorithms used to support and .

 Restrictions give Mews customers more control over their reservations, by preventing guests from making bookings that meet certain conditions.
 Restrictions can be applied to rates and space types, to control the way guests can book them.
 For example: